-Organ meats have always been the preferred animal parts consumed by people.
-That’s no wonder, as they are full of bioavailable nutrients, that make us healthy and strong.
-It is only during the last 50 years or so that they have lost their popularity.
+Liver and other organ meats have always been the preferred animal parts consumed by people.
+That’s no wonder, as they are full of bioavailable nutrients that make us healthy and strong.
+It is only during the last 50 years that they have lost their popularity.

-Organic liver of grazing animals contains the most bioavailable nutrients with a high nutrient density.
+One of the most frequently consumed organs is liver.
+It contains the most bioavailable nutrients with an extremely high nutrient density.
 It is one of the most nutrient-dense foods that exists.

 Compared to liver, many vitamins and minerals in plants come in non-bioavailable forms for humans.
 Vitamin A, K2, D and iron are good examples.

 Focusing on a few extremely important nutrients found in liver, let’s examine why we all should consume it on a regular basis - around 400 g per week.

 Choline- doesn’t occur in significant amounts in plants.
 Liver and egg yolks are its best source.
 Choline is crucial for brain and liver health, DNA synthesis, a good functioning nervous system, fat metabolism and cell structure.
 Choline deficiency is associated with heart disease, non-alcoholic fatty liver disease and neurodegenerative conditions.